 ESC started rolling out in US-market vehicles since 1997.
 Statistical analyses done by the United States National Highway Traffic Safety Administration (NHTSA) of 1997-2004 crash data from the Fatality Analysis Reporting System (FARS) and 1997-2003 crash data from the State data files estimate reductions with ESC for various types of crash involvements.

 As a whole, ESC was able to significantly reduce single-vehicle crashes, especially run-off-road and rollover incidents.
-If you are still not convinced by this statistical data as to how ESC is able to provide a first line of defense from a spin-out, then I don’t know what will.

-Since the year 2012, ESC has been given such huge importance by the Euro New Car Assessment Program (NCAP), a full five-star rating is only awarded to a car that is equipped with this feature as standard on all variants.
+Since 2012, ESC has been given such huge importance by the Euro New Car Assessment Program (NCAP), a full five-star rating is only awarded to a car that is equipped with this feature as standard on all variants.
 Not just the highest variant, but that includes the base variant as well.

 Will ESC Make Cars Expensive?